Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 Cyclone and Platypus Plunge are right next to each other.
 Cyclone is another funnel slide, but more tame that Boomerang, and Platypus Plunge is a really fast ride.
 Both require you to carry a two-person tube up to the top.
 You can ride with one person on the double tube, but it’s definitely more fun (and less cumbersome to carry) with two people.

 Tasmanian Twisters are two enclosed body slides and PJ’s Plummet is a body slide where you go straight down, uncovered.
-My son went down this one, but that crossed my thrill threshold.
+Annie’s son went down this one, but this was beyond our comfort zone on the trip.
 He said he could feel the seams of the slide on his back as he went down, which stung, but it seems to be a huge hit with teenagers.

 Story Behind Raging Waves

-When we first started going to Raging Waves I had the pleasure of meeting the owner of the park, Randy Witt, and could immediately tell that he has a passion for water parks and has considered all of the details.
+When Annie, the owner and founder of Kidlist, first started going to Raging Waves, she had the pleasure of meeting the owner of the park, Randy Witt, and could immediately tell that he has a passion for water parks and has considered all of the details.
 He said that he and his wife had the dream of opening a water park 20 years ago.
 They started researching and visiting water parks across the country all of those years until they opened Raging Waves in 2008.

 How Much Does Raging Waves Cost?